massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 }
 ```

-You can see we are using of Massdriver’s own [terraform provider](https://registry.terraform.io/providers/massdriver-cloud/massdriver/latest) to create the artifact.
+You can see we are using Massdriver’s own [terraform provider](https://registry.terraform.io/providers/massdriver-cloud/massdriver/latest) to create the artifact.
 Some resources in the provider, such as the `massdriver_artifact`, only provision properly when running in Massdriver’s internal environment.
 This is so resources like artifacts can’t be arbitrarily created by users outside of an official Massdriver deployment.
 The provider will detect that it’s not running within Massdriver and issue a warning without performing any meaningful actions.

 ### Plan and Apply Terraform

 Now that the terraform is written, the last thing to do before publishing is testing to ensure the bundle runs.
-Run the following commands.
+Run the following commands:

 ```shell-session
 terraform init